apache/iceberg-docs/landing-page/content/common/hive-quickstart.md

 Take a look at the Tags tab in [Apache Hive docker images](https://hub.docker.com/r/apache/hive/tags?page=1&ordering=-last_updated) to see the available Hive versions.

 Set the version variable.
-For example:
 ```sh
 export HIVE_VERSION=4.0.0-alpha-2
 ```

-Start the container, using the option --platform linux/amd64 for a Mac with an M-Series chip:
+Start the container, using the option `--platform linux/amd64` for a Mac with an M-Series chip:
 ```sh
 docker run -d --platform linux/amd64 -p 10000:10000 -p 10002:10002 --env SERVICE_NAME=hiveserver2 --name hive4 apache/hive:${HIVE_VERSION}
 ```